HIE-Whitepaper

 The purpose of this aspect of governance is to enable semantic interoperability among participating partners.
 When the Cross-enterprise Document Sharing (XDS) Profile is used the governance is provided through the XDS Affinity Domain, see Section 3.2 Centralized Discovery and Retrieve.

-2.3 Distinction between Documents and Messages
+2.3 Distinction Between Documents and Messages

 The HL7 standard for Structured Documents Section describes the document vs. message distinction as follows “A document is designed to be persistent for long periods of time, whereas messages are more often expected to be transient.
 There is a place for both of these constructs in healthcare.”
 HL7 characterizes a document by the following properties: